 You may have heard yoga teachers mention something called Aparigraha, which translates to non-attachment.
 It’s easy to get so fixated on a desired possession or outcome that we lose sight of what it is we are truly here for, which is to love and know love.

 Breathe, be present, and appreciate all that you have without latching on to what you don’t.
-These simple practices can revolutionize not only your yoga practice, but your whole life.
+That’s how to incorporate yoga into your life.
+These simple practices can revolutionize not only your yoga practice, but your whole existence.

 Bonus Tip: Find the Courage to be Vulnerable

 Have you ever caught yourself in a never-ending cycle of ‘I’m not enough -ness?’
 In a world where pop culture and social media call the shots, it’s easy to get caught up in the Land of Comparison.